 Revisiting the Buffyverse!
 Buffy the Vampire Slayer wasn’t just entertaining.
 The series broke ground in many ways.

 Starring Sarah Michelle Gellar, the supernatural drama follows Buffy Summers as she slays vampires with the help of her friends.
-Alyson Hannigan, David Boreanaz, Nicholas Brendon, Anthony Stewart Head, James Marsters, Michelle Trachtenberg and many more also starred.
+Alyson Hannigan, David Boreanaz, Nicholas Brendon, Anthony Stewart Head, James Marsters, Michelle Trachtenberg and many more were in the cast.

-The series, created by Joss Whedon (Justice League and Avengers: Age of Ultron), is based on the 1992 film of the same name.
+The series, created by Joss Whedon (Justice League and Avengers), is based on the 1992 film of the same name.
 It ran for seven seasons on The WB from 1997 to 2003.
-The show’s popularity led to the spinoff titled Angel, in which Boreanaz starred as the series lead.
+The show’s popularity led to the spinoff titled Angel, in which Boreanaz starred as the series lead for five seasons.

 Buffy was praised for featuring a strong feminist hero and showcasing an LGBTQ romance between Hannigan’s character Willow Rosenberg and Amber Benson’s Tara Maclay.